cwq4yszdy4zhbfkb/CuriositySampling_review/README.md

 * OpenMMManager - class which manages MD simulations inside Curiosity Sampling
 * CuriousSampling - class that manages Curiosity Sampling simulation in general

 The easiest way is to start from the default parameters and modify them (see Jupyter Notebook in the examples).
-Here we show without modification (go to the examples for more).
+Here we show without modification (go to the examples directory for **Alanine Dipeptide Jupyter Notebook example, this one should take about 20 minutes to run and provides excepted output in the bottom of the notebook**).

 ```python
 from curiositysampling.utils import DEFAULT_OMM_SETTINGS